miegoer/TrailStops/README.md

 ### Technologies

 React - Easy to setup and customize.
-A bunch of relevant libraries are available that work with react and do what I needed.
+A bunch of relevant libraries are available that work with react and do what I needed.<br>
-Express - Could of picked any backend framework but was happy with Express.
+Express - Could of picked any backend framework but was happy with Express.<br>
-Mongoose - No SQL based server was first choice due to users being able to generate any number of stops.
+Mongoose - No SQL based server was first choice due to users being able to generate any number of stops.<br>
-Material UI - Used for basic user interface elements.
+Material UI - Used for basic user interface elements.<br>
 Leaflet Maps - Library used to render map on screen.
-Free, open-source, and relatively pain free to work with.
+Free, open-source, and relatively pain free to work with.<br>
-Leaflet-gpx - Library to convert GPX file route data to be useable format. react-router-dom - Used for client side routing and state management.
+Leaflet-gpx - Library to convert GPX file route data to be useable format.<br>
+react-router-dom - Used for client side routing and state management.<br>
-Google Places API - Used for performing nearby search for relevant hotels/ campsites as well as to get general details and images.
+Google Places API - Used for performing nearby search for relevant hotels/ campsites as well as to get general details and images.<br>

 ### Main Features
 - User Registration and Login